 Both the IHG® Rewards Club Premier Credit Card and The World Of Hyatt Credit Card offer a free night certificate each account anniversary (IHG has requested we call it a reward night), without needing to meet an additional spend requirement, as does the new premium Hilton card.

-- IHG® Rewards Club Premier Credit Card – Reward Night up to 40,000 points after each account anniversary year – $89 Annual Fee (Sweet spots with IHG free night certificate)
+- IHG® Rewards Club Premier Credit Card – Reward Night up to 40,000 points after each account anniversary year – $0 introductory annual fee for the first year, then $89 Annual Fee (Sweet spots with IHG free night certificate)

 - The World Of Hyatt Credit Card – Free night certificate every year after your cardmember anniversary at any Category 1-4 hotel or resort – $95 Annual Fee (World of Hyatt Sweet Spots)